Close Menu

 Hand Hygiene

 Frequent and thorough handwashing is crucial for preventing the spread of germs.
 Encourage everyone in the household to wash their hands frequently with soap and water for at least 20 seconds, especially before and after visiting grandparents, preparing food, and using the restroom.
 If soap and water are not available, use an alcohol-based hand sanitizer.
-(See Also: Is Chihuahua Safe to Visit?
+(See Also: Is Tulsa Safe to Visit?
 A Traveler’s Guide)

 Respiratory Etiquette